 Jessica joined the editorial staff in 2017, and loves working for impactful magazines.
 She moved from Pennsylvania, her lifelong home, to Kansas, and quickly fell in love with the small towns and open skies — though she does miss the Pennsylvania mountains.
 Outside of editing, you can find Jessica hunkered in the library, binging on animated movies, wandering the Kansas trails, tinkering on the piano, or brewing tea by the liter.

 Jordan Moslowski, Assistant Editor

-Originally from New Jersey, Jordan received her bachelor’s in Writing Arts and then moved to Kansas to join the editorial team at Ogden Publications.
-She has traveled to 17 countries, including spending four months in Italy and a summer in Australia.
+Originally from New Jersey, Jordan received her Bachelor’s for Writing Arts.
+She then moved to Kansas to join the editorial team at Ogden Publications.
+She has traveled to seventeen countries, including spending four months in Italy, and a summer in Australia.

-Now living in Lawrence, Jordan typically spends her spare time reading a book outdoors while listening to John Mayer.
-She's truly terrible at cooking, but loves trying anyway, and hopes to eventually make something edible.
-Luckily, she has a deep obsession with sushi, and goes out for lunch at least once a week.
+Now living in Lawrence, you can typically find her reading a book outdoors while listening to John Mayer in her spare time.
+Jordan is truly terrible at cooking, but loves trying anyway, and hopes to eventually make something edible.
+Luckily, she has a deep obsession with sushi, and goes for lunch at least once a week.

 Ilene Reid, Editorial Assistant

 Ilene was born and raised in Northeast Kansas, and loves it here.
 She loves small-town county living.
 Over the years, she's had a hand in raising hogs, cattle, and chickens on a small scale.
 Her family has always had a few horses, and of course, a good dog and a few cats.
 She misses those days now, but working for Grit, Capper’s Farmer, and other rural titles fills her yearning for that simple country lifestyle.